OSGeo/PROJ/docs/source/grids.rst

-With the support of `i-cubed <http://www.i-cubed.com>`__, Frank Warmerdam has written tools to translate the HPGN grids from NOAA/NGS from ``.los/.las`` format into NTv2 format for convenient use with PROJ.4.
+With the support of `i-cubed <http://www.i-cubed.com>`__, Frank Warmerdam has written tools to translate the HPGN grids from NOAA/NGS from ``.los/.las`` format into NTv2 format for convenient use with PROJ.
 This project included implementing a `.los/.las reader <https://github.com/OSGeo/gdal/tree/trunk/gdal/frmts/raw/loslasdataset.cpp>`__ for GDAL, and an `NTv2 reader/writer <https://github.com/OSGeo/gdal/tree/trunk/gdal/frmts/raw/ntv2dataset.cpp>`__.
 Also, a script to do the bulk translation was implemented in